Heterogeneous domain adaptation: An unsupervised approach: Related work

 \subsection{Comparison to related work}

-Scatter component analysis (SCA) model, as an example for existing HoUDA models, incorporates a fast representation learning algorithm for unsupervised domain adaptation.
+The SCA model, as an example of existing HoUDA models, incorporates a fast representation learning algorithm for unsupervised domain adaptation.
 However, this model can only transfer knowledge across homogeneous domains.

-SSKMDA model, as an example for existing HeSSDA models, uses kernel matching method to transfer knowledge across heterogeneous domains.
-However, again, this model relies on labeled instances in the target domain to help correctly measure the similarity between the heterogeneous feature spaces (measure $V$ and $D$, mentioned in Section I).
-GLG relies on the unsupervised knowledge transfer theorem to maintain $V$ and the principal angles of a Grassmann manifold to measure the distance ($D$) between two heterogeneous feature spaces.
-Therefore, GLG does not require any labeled instances.
-A metric based on principal angles reflects the extent to which the homogeneous representations have preserved the geometric distance ($\|D_{Ho} - D_{He}\|_{\ell_1}$) between the original heterogeneous domains.
-Knowledge is successfully transferred across heterogeneous domains by minimizing this metric under the conditions of the unsupervised knowledge transfer theorem.
+The SSKMDA model, as an example of existing HeSSDA models, however, relies on labeled instances in the target domain to help correctly measure the similarity between two heterogeneous feature spaces (i.e., $V$ and $D$ in Section~\ref{sec:intro}).
+Compared to SSKMDA, GLG relies on the unsupervised knowledge transfer theorem to maintain $V$ and the principal angles of a Grassmann manifold to measure the distance ($D$) between two heterogeneous feature spaces.
+Therefore, GLG does not require any labeled instances in the target domain.

-Compared to existing HeUDA models, e.g., Kernel canonical correlation analysis (KCCA) model, they can transfer knowledge between two heterogeneous domains when both domains have paired instances and the target domain is unlabeled.
-However, the models are invalid when there no paired instances exist.
-GLG is designed to transfer knowledge without needing paired instances and is based on a theorem that prevents negative transfer.
+Compared to existing HeUDA models, e.g. KCCA, it can transfer knowledge between two heterogeneous domains when both domains have paired instances and the target domain is unlabeled.
+However, the models are invalid {when there are no paired instances.} GLG is designed to transfer knowledge without needing paired instances and is based on a theorem that prevents negative transfer.

-These demonstrations fill some foundational gaps in the field of unsupervised domain adaptation, which will hopefully leads to further research advancements.